Culture

-Sylvan Mishima Brackett, chef-owner of the new antique-filled restaurant Izakaya Rintaro in San Francisco, has amassed an impressive, expertly curated collection of cookware, plates, and bric-a-brac from Japan.
-Here's a glimpse of some of his favorite finds.
+Inside Chef Sylvan Mishima Brackett’s Curated KitchenGet a glimpse of the San Francisco chef’s impressive, expertly curated collection of cookware, plates, and bric-a-brac from Japan.

 Brackett's kitchen's shelves are lined with handmade ceramic cups and plates, as well as various types of Japanese teapots.